mosdef-hub/foyer/docs/tmp/smarts.md

 While this approach works, it becomes more challenging to maintain the correct ordering of rules as the number of atomtypes grows.
-Foyer iteratively runs all rules on all atoms and each atom maintains a whitelist (rules that apply) and a blacklist (rules that have been superceded by another rule).
+Foyer iteratively runs all rules on all atoms and each atom maintains a whitelist (rules that apply) and a blacklist (rules that have been superseded by another rule).
 The set difference between the white- and blacklists yields the correct atomtype if the force field is implemented correctly.